Cromer shootings: Norfolk council leader Keith Johnson beat wife

 Witnesses told the inquest Mr Johnson treated Mrs Johnson, described as younger and attractive, as a "trophy wife".

-The day before the killing, Mr Johnson asked his wife to leave the house because he thought she was impeding his career.'That monster'
+The day before the killing, Mr Johnson asked his wife to leave the house because he thought she was impeding his career.

 She went to stay with a man who she was in a relationship with.